nimanzik/ai_finetuning_basics/README.md

 ## 🚀 Getting Started

 1. Clone this repository or download the files.
-2. Open the `notebooks` directory.
-3. Start with `01_Zero_to_Prompts.ipynb` in Google Colab and follow the instructions inside.
+2. Start with `01_Zero_to_Prompts.ipynb` in Google Colab and follow the instructions inside.
-4. Proceed through the notebooks in order.
+3. Proceed through the notebooks in order.
 Enjoy!

 ---